-8. For SN terminated bearers using RLC AM, the source SN sends the SN Status transfer, which the MN sends then to the target SN.
+8. For bearers using RLC AM, the source SN sends the SN Status Transfer, which the MN sends then to the target SN, if needed, unless RRC full configuration is used.

 11-15.
-If one of the bearer was terminated at the source SN, path update is triggered by the MN.
+If applicable, a path update is triggered by the MN.

-16. Upon reception of the UE Context Release message, the source SN can release radio and C-plane related resource associated to the UE context.
+16. Upon reception of the UE Context Release message, the source SN releases radio and C-plane related resources associated to the UE context.
 Any ongoing data forwarding may continue.

 EN-DC – SN initiated